Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity: Introduction

 \subsection{Contributions}

 In this \iftoggle{thesis}{thesis}{paper}, we unify the two above generalization approaches to achieve the following primary contributions: \begin{enumerate} \item We introduce novel notions of dissipativity for evolutionary dynamics over infinite strategy sets.
 This extension from the finite to infinite strategy sets requires new technicalities, since our models are defined on Banach spaces, and the weak topology in which we seek dynamic convergence is not equivalent to the topology induced by the total variation norm on our population states, unlike the finite-dimensional Hilbert space setting in which they are equivalent. \item In our main result (\autoref{thm: delta-dissipative}), we prove a new stability theorem showing that $\delta$-dissipative evolutionary dynamics on infinite strategy sets weakly converge to Nash equilibria under decreasing energy supply rates induced by the game's payoffs and some technical regularity conditions.
-Our complete identification of such technical conditions is nontrivial, as, again, our infinite-dimensional setting breaks down the topological equivalence between notions of convergence and notions of norm. \item We specialize our framework to prove a new stability theorem for the class of monotone games (our \autoref{thm: monotone-passive}), and prove that this specialization recovers the main stability results of \citet[Theorem~3]{hofbauer2009brown} and \citet[Theorem~4]{cheung2014pairwise} as special cases (our \autoref{cor: recovering_monotone}). \item We further extend the generality of our stability theory to the case in which the game's payoffs exhibit dynamic behavior (\autoref{thm: dpedm}). \item \iftoggle{thesis}{We show that the classical war of attrition game on infinite strategy sets simultaneously fails to converge to Nash equilibria while its finite-strategy approximations succeed in convergence to Nash, and we use our theoretical framework to identify the technical stability conditions being violated.
-We subsequently propose and verify the stability of a new ``continuous'' variant of the war of attrition game, and we illustrate the generality of our framework on an example of a monotone game with smoothed payoff dynamics.}{We tie together past results to construct an example that fails to converge to a Nash equilibrium, even though its finite-dimensional approximations are proven to converge through prior dissipativity tools.
-We use our theory to identify the technical stability conditions being violated, and subsequently propose and verify the stability of a new, continuous variant of this game.} \end{enumerate}
+Our complete identification of such technical conditions is nontrivial, as, again, our infinite-dimensional setting breaks down the topological equivalence between notions of convergence and notions of norm. \item We specialize our framework to prove a new stability theorem for the class of monotone games (our \autoref{thm: monotone-passive}), and prove that this specialization recovers the main stability results of \citet[Theorem~3]{hofbauer2009brown} and \citet[Theorem~4]{cheung2014pairwise} as special cases (our \autoref{cor: recovering_monotone}). \iftoggle{longform}{\item We further extend the generality of our stability theory to the case in which the game's payoffs exhibit dynamic behavior (\autoref{thm: dpedm}).}{} \item \iftoggle{thesis}{We show that the classical war of attrition game on infinite strategy sets simultaneously fails to converge to Nash equilibria while its finite-strategy approximations succeed in convergence to Nash, and we use our theoretical framework to identify the technical stability conditions being violated.
+We subsequently propose and verify the stability of a new ``continuous'' variant of the war of attrition game, and we illustrate the generality of our framework on an example of a monotone game with smoothed payoff dynamics.}{We construct a practical infinite-strategy example that fails to converge to a Nash equilibrium, even though its finite-dimensional approximations are proven to converge through prior dissipativity tools.
+We use our theory to identify the technical stability conditions being violated, and subsequently propose and verify the stability of a new, continuous variant of this game.} {\item A variety of case studies and simulations are provided to illustrate the generality of our infinite-strategy stability theory.} \end{enumerate}